Boston Children's Hospital

 Boston Children's Hospital has been ranked as best pediatric medical center by U.S. News & World Report more times than any other hospital and is currently ranked as the best children's hospital in the United States.
-Its research enterprise is the world's largest and most highly-funded pediatric hospital.
-In 2022, Children's received more funding from the National Institutes of Health than any other children’s hospital in the nation.
+Its research enterprise is the world's largest and most highly funded pediatric hospital.
+In the 2022 fiscal year, it received more funding from the National Institutes of Health (NIH) than any other children's hospital in the nation.
+Boston Children's Hospital was ranked #1 in U.S. News & World Report's 2024-25 Best Children’s Hospitals Honor Roll, marking its tenth consecutive year in the #1 position.
+The hospital was also rated #1 in the 2025 "World's Best Specialized Hospitals" list for pediatrics by Newsweek.

 Overview

 One of the largest pediatric medical centers in the United States, Children's offers a complete range of health care services for children from birth through 21 years of age.
 Its Advanced Fetal Care Center can begin interventions at 15 weeks gestation, and, in some situations (e.g., congenital heart disease and strabismus), Children's also treats adult patients.
 The institution is home to 40 clinical departments and 258 specialized clinical programs.

-From October 1, 2017, through September 30, 2018 (fiscal year 2018), the hospital recorded:
+From 1 October 2017, through 30 September 2018 (fiscal year 2018), the hospital recorded: